motarekk/amipwned/README.md

 # amipwned
-Using haveibeenpwned's api, securely offline-check if your password has been leaked before
+A python tool that uses haveibeenpwned's api, securely offline-check if your password has been leaked before

 # requirements
 python requests library: